csstree/csstree/docs/parsing.md

 Filename of source.
 This value adds to `loc` as `source` property when `positions` option is `true`.
 Using for source map generation.

+### offset

+Type: `number`
+Default: `0`

+Start offset.
+Useful when parsing fragment of CSS to store correct positions in node's `loc` property.

 ### line

 Type: `number`
 Default: `1`

-Initial line number.
-Useful when parse fragment of CSS to store correct positions in node's `loc` property.
+Start line number.
+Useful when parsing fragment of CSS to store correct positions in node's `loc` property.

 ### column

 Type: `number`
 Default: `1`

-Initial column number.
-Useful when parse fragment of CSS to store correct positions in node's `loc` property.
+Start column number.
+Useful when parsing fragment of CSS to store correct positions in node's `loc` property.

 ### parseAtruleExpression